Varun1319/WalkSafe/README.md

 ## Features

  - Real-time location tracking on a map
- - Shareable tracking link for family & friends to view your live location
  - "Send SOS" feature to alert contacts and generate a downloadable SOS badge
  - Check-ins log with smooth fade-in animations
  - Network connectivity status monitoring